UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 Tasks:
 - Import the `power()` function from the `numpy` package.
-- Use the `power()` function to find  7 to the power of 5 - You may want to use `?power` to see what arguments the function requires.
+- Use the `power()` function to find  7 to the power of 5 - you may want to use `?power` to see what arguments the function requires.
 - Display your results.